jaydeegbobeh/eng88/Cybersecuirty/README.md

 ### Mobile Device Forensics
 - Mobile device forensics collect data from mobile devices
-- Mobile devices are diffrent from computers as they have inbuilt communication systems such as GSM
+- Mobile devices are diffrent from computers as they have inbuilt communication systems such as GSM - tandard developed by the European Telecommunications Standards Institute (ETSI) to describe the protocols for 2G 3G, 4G digital cellular networks used by mobile devices such as mobile phones and tablets.
 - Data retrieved from movile devices includes
 	- sms, emails, data regarding location of user, user dictionary content, usage logs